nodejs/node/doc/api/errors.md

 removed: v10.0.0
 -->

-The `repl` module was unable parse data from the REPL history file.
+The `repl` module was unable to parse data from the REPL history file.

 <a id="ERR_STREAM_HAS_STRINGDECODER"></a>
 ### ERR_STREAM_HAS_STRINGDECODER